JoelShine/Jarvis-v2.0/README.md

 - [speech recognition](#speech-recognition) module for controlling the assistant using voice.
 - [opencv-python](#opencv-python) module to capture images from webcam.
 - [ctypes](#ctypes) module for controlling the system tasks like locking, restarting, shutdowning etc.
-- [subprocess and operator](#subprocessandoperator) module like ctypes is also used for controlling the computer.
+- [subprocess and operator](#subprocessandoperator) module like ctypes are also used for controlling the computer.
 - [psutil](#psutil) module for *extracting* system information like remaining battery, etc.
 - [plyer](#plyer) module for giving custom notifications to the computer.
 - [pillow (but forked as PIL)](#PIL) module for showing images using the pillow module.